-Effective Strategies: How to avoid hurting your dogs feelings or using the crate as punishment, can harm their well-being.
+Effective Strategies: How to avoid hurting your dogs feelings

+Positive interactions are key to nurturing your dog's emotional health.
+Outdated correction methods, such as yelling or using the crate as punishment, can harm their well-being.
 Instead, focus on strategies that build trust and foster a loving relationship.